ShreshthaSingh20/DeepLearning.ai/README.md

 # DeepLearning.ai
-Model used to for sentiment classification of a sentence
+Sentiment classification of a sentence